 Urostomy pouches are special bags that are used to collect urine after bladder surgery.

 - Instead of going to your bladder, urine will go outside of your abdomen into the urostomy pouch.
 The surgery to do this is called a urostomy.

 - Part of the intestine is used to create a channel for the urine to drain.
-It will stick outside your abdomen.
-This is called the stoma.
+It will stick outside your abdomen and is called the stoma.